EcjTn/spring-k8s-demo/README.md

 # SpringBoot with K8s(Docker Desktop) Playground

-- test and see pod's self-healing when intentionally crashed when visiting the trigger-crash controller
+- test and see Kubernetes's self-healing when pods/app intentionally crashed when visiting the trigger-crash controller
 - write the yml files with understanding

 ### Concepts learned: